 When the underlying type theory is homotopy type theory these modalities are a “higher” generalization of traditional modalities, with “higher” in the sense of higher category theory: they have categorical semantics in (∞,1)-categories given by (∞,1)-monads.
-See (Shulman 12) for remarks on such higher modalities, and see at reflective subuniverse.
+See (Shulman 12, HoTTBook, section 7.7) for definition of such higher modalities, and see at reflective subuniverse.

 See for instance (Benton-Bierman-de Paiva, section 3.2), (Kobayashi), (Gabbay-Nanevski, section 8), (Gaubault-Larrecq, Goubault, section 5.1), (Park-Harper, section 2.6), (Shulman) as examples of the first, and (Moggi, def.
 4.7), (Awodey-Birkedal, section 4.2) as examples of the second.